 About

-Knoxville, 1863 is a battle novel told in mosaic-narrative form—similar to Shelby Foote’s classic battle novel Shiloh—that is equal parts history and fiction.
+Welcome to the digital addendum to Knoxville, 1863, a historical battle novel and more, told in mosaic-narrative form.
+The form is similar to Shelby Foote’s classic battle novel Shiloh.
+Both are as much history as fiction.

-It’s about the men who fought and a widow who observed a little-known Civil War battle involving some of the most famous people and units of the Union and Confederacy.
-President Lincoln considered a Union victory at Knoxville, in the fall of 1863, essential to winning the Civil War.
+Knoxville, 1863, is about the men who fought and a widow and her house slaves who observed a little-known Civil War battle involving some of the most famous people and units of the Union and Confederacy.
+President Lincoln considered a Union victory at Knoxville, in the snow and ice of late 1863, essential to winning the Civil War.

-(The permanent header of the blog, above, is the only known photograph of Fort Loudon/Sanders, taken sometime after the battle, possibly in the winter of 1863-64.
-Apparently looking west, or even a little southwest over the apex of the northwest bastion.
-Note the cotton bales on the left side, covered with rawhide to prevent them being set afire by Minie ball bullets.
+The permanent header (pix) of the blog, above, is the only known photograph of Fort Loudon/Sanders, taken sometime after the battle.
+The camera apparently is looking west, or even a little southwest over the apex of the northwest bastion.
+Note the cotton bales on the left side, covered with rawhide to prevent them being set afire by Minie bullets.

-The lone sentry appears to be near the flagpole erected by the Seventy-Ninth New York Cameron Highlanders which Lt.
-Col. John Calvin Fiser, of the Seventeenth Mississippi Infantry Regiment, tried to chop down.
-In the foreground are the open-top artillery embrasures with sandbags and barrels on the sides to shelter the gun crews from sharpshooters, the Civil War equivalent of today’s snipers.)
+The lone Union sentry appears to be near the flagpole erected by the Seventy-Ninth New York Cameron Highlanders which the historical Lt.
+Col. John Calvin Fiser, of the Seventeenth Mississippi Infantry Regiment, vowed to chop down.
+In the foreground are the open-top artillery embrasures with sandbags and barrels on the sides to shelter the gun crews from sharpshooters, the Civil War equivalent of today’s snipers.

 Col. Claude Cooper, (USA, Ret.) a former professor of military science at Appalachian State University, concluded in his Amazon review of the novel: